Levecque History, Family Crest & Coats of Arms

 Early History of the Levecque family

-Another 237 words (17 lines of text) covering the years 1792, 1807, 1809, and 1815 are included under the topic Early Levecque History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Levecque research.
+Another 192 words (14 lines of text) covering the years 1792, 1807, 1809, and 1815 are included under the topic Early Levecque History in all our PDF Extended History products and printed products wherever possible.

 Levecque Spelling Variations